NeuroTechX/ntx_slack_archive/introductions.md

  >Welcome, Erin!
 Artinis representer here ;) mikhail.sintsov imho, especially 'state of mind' and passive BCIs are interesting using fNIRS.
 And as an additional signal for non-responders and/or to improve SNR with other modalities, see e.g. the fairly recent hype on fNIRS-EEG in ALS patients (Chaudhary et al., 2017).
 Interested to hear Erin's take on this, though!

+9/2/2017 6:06 PM

+ **ambrosiobing** :

+ >maya Hi I am Ambrosio, a space physicist turned to neuro technologist, currently based in Switzerland and I am interested to get to know you more and would accept your help to process a NTX idea into a useable NTX gadget via an biotech accelerator based in Geneva.
+Let us get acquainted!